Battle of Martín García: The assault

-Incapable of confronting the enemy head-on again, the Argentine commander changed his strategy.
+Incapable of confronting the enemy again head-on, the Argentine commander changed his strategy.
 With the few reinforcements received he had an infantry force superior to the one defending the island.
 If he could attack by surprise and with sufficient speed before Romarate could disembark his troops and change the balance of forces, it was feasible to conquer the garrison.